pyeventsourcing/eventsourcing/docs/ref/infrastructure.rst

 eventstore
 ----------

-The event store provides the application-level interface to the event sourcing persistence mechanism.
+The event store provides the interface to the event sourcing persistence mechanism that is used by applications.

 .. automodule:: eventsourcing.infrastructure.eventstore
     :show-inheritance: